r-glennie/r-glennie/README.md

 I am a Research Fellow in Statistics at the University of St Andrews.
-I work on ecological problems, e.g., estimating the size of wild animal populations, quantify how populations change over time, or finding out animals move around.
+I work on ecological problems, e.g., estimating the size of wild animal populations, quantifying how populations change over time, or finding out animals move around.

 I am actively developing R packages to implement my research methods, e.g. r-glennie/openpopscr and r-glennie/moveds.